 Students should refer to the Academic Policies document located on the College of Pharmacy and Nutrition website, in addition to this page.

 The B.Sc.(Nutrition) program involves a unique structure and a partnership with the Saskatchewan Health Authority (Saskatoon site or Regina site) and other health regions and Tribal Councils in the province.
-Previously, University of Saskatchewan students interested in becoming dietitians completed the four-year degree in Nutrition and then competed in a national competition to obtain a one-year dietetic internship.
-Students now take a pre-Nutrition year and then apply to the four-year program.
 All of the required professional experiences are included within the nutrition degree, and all graduates, on successful completion of a national exam, qualify for professional dietetics registration.
 The program is accredited under the Partnership for Dietetic Education and Practice (PDEP) and prepares students for eligibility for registration with a provincial dietetics regulatory body.

-*This 36 week period includes a two-week break half-way through the practice-based experience.
+*This 33 week period includes a two-week break half-way through the practice-based experiences.

 Qualification for registration as a professional dietitian includes the following components: a Bachelor's degree in Nutrition or related area and specific undergraduate courses, professional experiences and a national examination.
 For students at the University of Saskatchewan the professional experiences are included within the degree.

-In order to use the title "Registered Dietitian" (RD), individuals must obtain a practice license through registration with a provincial regulatory body (in Saskatchewan, the regulatory body is the Saskatchewan Dietitians Association).
+In order to use the title "Registered Dietitian" (RD), individuals must obtain a practice license through registration with a provincial regulatory body (in Saskatchewan, the regulatory body is the Saskatchewan College of Dietitians).
 To qualify for registration, individuals require academic and practical training from an accredited university program and successful completion of the Canadian Dietetic Registration Exam.
 This exam is available to be written twice per year and ensures competence of entry-level dietitians.

 Students in the College of Pharmacy and Nutrition who wish to complete their studies toward the Bachelor of Arts or the Bachelor of Science in addition to the Bachelor of Science in Nutrition are advised to consult the Arts & Science Undergraduate Office to determine the precise requirements.